15 Gemini Prompts for High-Converting Landing Pages & CTAs

 Why Most Landing Pages Flop (And How Gemini Fixes It)

-Turn dry features into juicy benefits
+Turn dry features into juicy, emotional benefits

-Write CTAs people actually want to click
+Write CTA buttons people actually want to click

 1. Write a Headline That Stops the Scroll